-BOUT five weeks into my evening class in Russian, I came to a hard truth.
-I knew, abruptly and positively, that I was nev-er going to speak this lan-
+BOUT five weeks into my evening class in Russian, I came to a class in Russian in Russ

-When I started my course, friends said with are, "You mean you're going to learn a whole new alphabet;" The Cyrilic alphabet; for all its idiosyncrasies, like the capital letter T that becomes a small m in script, unded out to be conquerable.
-My class-mates and I got a kick out of standing at the If I had been in school, taking Russian for credit, I would have panicked.
-Instead I was hooks and loops and dots.
-But my middle-aged brain gave up when it came to the grammar, with its three genders and street cases for nouns and adjectives, its confusing verbs of motion and its different verb forms verbs of motion and its different verb forms. blackboard writing words embellished with a once-evening-a-week, nucleor-credits-ust was a once-evening-a-week, nucleor-credits-ust was a little extension class in SZMF Francisco.
-My classmates, ranging in age from 20 to 60, were taking the course for the sheer pleasure of learning new sounds.
-Nuclearne was planning to move to Moscow or make a forume in the Wild West of Russian commerce, although there was planning to move to Moscow or make a forume in the Wild West of Russian commerce, although there was perfectly.
-I feel a quite disgusting firstson of price when for opseak a foreign language was perfectly.
-I feel a quite disgusting firstson of price when French people ask me if I teach French or if Im from another French-speaking doughter put i: "Mon, you are never going to learn this language perfectly, you just wanto to make the magic words that keep ne is listing and the study Russian speaking diaghter put i: "Mon, you are never going to learn this language perfectly, you just wanto to make Russia less opaque."
-Less opaque from the university's extension campus to the leacher's home never to Holdy Trinky Cathedral, San Francisco's oldest Russian or orthodox church.
-We chank tean and an mireth is array of loons and painted Easter eges.
-In this informal setting, we no longer eges.
-In this informal setting, we no longer eggs.
-In this informal setting, we no longer had written tests and our homework was setting we no longer form the university's extension campus to the leacher's home never to longer results and our homework was setting.
-We no longer form the university is extension campus to the was easter's home never to holdy rink the setting.
-We no longer form the university's extension campus to the was easter's home never to holdy the setting weeks and our homework was a formal setting.
+When I started my course, friends said with ave, "You mean you're going to learn a whole new alphabet!"
+The Cyrillic alphabet, for all its idiosyncrasies, like the capital letter T that becomes a small m in script, turned out to be conquerable.
+My classmates and I got a kick out of standing at the blackboard writing words embellished with hooks and loops and dots.
+But my middle-aged brain gave up when it came to the grammar, with its three genders and six cases for nouns and adjectives, its confusing verbs of motion and its different verb forms for completed and uncompleted actions.
+If I had been in school, taking Russian for credit, I would have panicked.
+Instead I was a once-vening-sewest, not-or-credit student in Lydinversity of California Extension class in 2018 to the steer pleasure of learning new sounds.
+Mozarone was planning to more to Moscow or make a fortune in the Wild West of Russian commerce, although there were some hints of cross-cultural romance.

+If there was still the matter of self-respect, I am a language snob, who for years believed that the only acceptable way to speak a foreign language was perfectly.
+I feel a quite disgusting frisson of pride when French people ask me if I teach French or if I'm from another French-speaking country.
+Clearly, no Russian was going to mistake my Slavic mutterings for the real thing.
+Nevertheless, I continued to study Russian.
+I just changed my goals.
+As my Russian-speaking daughter put it: "Mom, you are never going to learn this language perfectly, You just want to make Russia less opaque."

+Less opaque.
+Those were the magic words that kept me listening to my tapes and filling in my workbook.
+The class moved from the university's extension campus to the teacher's home next to Holy Trintity Cathedral, San Francisco's oldest Russian Orthodox church.
+We drank tea and admired his array of icons and painted Easter eggs.
+In this informal setting, we no longer had written tests and our homework was corrected but not graded.

+GOOD

+The real test for me came when I made my second trip to Russia.
+During my first trip, before I started the course, I had been content to struggle with the Cyrillic alphabet, walking slowly down St. Petersburg's Newsky Prospekt trying to decipher signs, I stopped at one that seemed to announce, "BACKUH POBBURG."
+After at least one minute of decoding, I started to giggle.
+BASKIN ROBBINS.
+My favorite word dooked like bAP, which turned out to be good place to get a shot of bODKA.

+Ten months later, as my plane bounced